rootbeerking/Tilengine/docs/starting.md

 ```

 ## Cleanup
-Once done, you should explicitly close tilengine to release memory and resources:
+Once done, you should explicitly close Tilengine to release memory and resources:
 ```c
 TLN_Deinit ();
 ```